minhkhang1795/Twitter-Client/README.md

 [x] User can pull to refresh

 [x] User can compose a new tweet by tapping on a compose button.

-[x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+[x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply. (the controls is quite the same as those in the timeline feed, but I don't have much time to finish it)

 [x] User can retweet, favorite, and reply to the tweet directly from the timeline feed.